The Financial tab in your project provides an overview of the revenue and costs of a project. From this tab, you can also:

 When adding equipment for sale to your project, the purchasing costs of the equipment will be shown in both the estimated costs and planned costs columns.

-In the Equipment tab of your project, you'll see the purchasing costs of sale equipment in the New price column (see image below).
+In the Equipment tab of your project, you'll see the purchasing costs of sale equipment in the list price column (see image below).
 You set this up when adding equipment or when adding a temporary item.

 These costs will be totaled and shown as planned costs for sales equipment in the financial overview.